-Mold is usually fuzzy and darker in appearance, like the black or dark green growth typically found on walls, concrete, and the sandwich your kid left in his backpack for the last month.
+Mold is usually fuzzy and darker in appearance, like the dark growth typically found on walls, concrete, and the sandwich your kid left in his backpack for the last month.

-Mildew is more powdery or downy in appearance and typically starts gray or white but turns pink or orange, then eventually black, over time.
+Mildew is more powdery or downy in appearance.
+It typically starts gray or white but turns pink or orange, then eventually black, over time.
 It often grows in bathrooms, sinks, and laundry rooms.

-We’ve already discussed how to get rid of mold on walls and other hard surfaces, but what about different surfaces where mildew likes to spread?
+We’ve already discussed how to get rid of mold on walls and other hard surfaces, but what about places where mildew grows?

-Methods of mold or mildew removal differ depending on the type of surface you’re cleaning.
+Mildew removal methods differ based on the type of surface you’re cleaning.